UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 Merge sort is a "divide and conquer" algorithm: the idea is that we can easily build a sorted list by merging two shorter sorted lists each containing half of the elements.

 1. Merging two sorted lists is linear in the size of the list.
-At each step we comparse the head of the two lists.
+At each step we compare the head of the two lists.

 ![image](img/merge_sort_1.jpg)